 9. CC Force Motion Blur

 It is worth mentioning that Adobe After Effects has an integrated motion blur, and CC Force Motion blur, that is perfect when you need blur on clips you usually couldn’t get automatic blur on!
-For example clips that you rendered out in other 3d animation software packages and you left it without its natural motion blur.
+For example clips that you rendered out in other animation video production software packages and you left it without its natural motion blur.
 CC Force Motion Blur is a nice tool which can help you with achieving motion blur in post production.